By David King, DVM, CVA

-Wow it’s 2020 and a new decade.
-It always sounded like it was far in the future but here it is, and with it new opportunities to capitalize on your hard work and either sell your practice or plan a sound exit strategy.
+Can you believe it’s 2020 and the start of a new decade?
+This year has always seemed so far in the future, but here it is!
+This new year holds new opportunities to capitalize on your hard work and sell your practice or plan a sound exit strategy.

-However, 2020 came in strong and promising, but now several events nationwide have presented some concerns and apprehension for the future.
-The veterinary industry, for the most part, has weathered the storm well as it usually does in tough times.
-There seems to be a shortage of veterinarians, which is good if you are looking for a job but bad if you are a practice owner with a position to fill.
-Also, 2020 is an election year and this always leads to some uncertainty in the market.
-So without a crystal ball when should you sell?
+2020 came in strong and promising, but now several events nationwide have presented some concerns and apprehension for the future.
+For the most part, the veterinary industry has weathered the storm well, as it usually does in tough times.
+There seems to be a shortage of veterinarians, which is good if you are looking for a job but bad if you are a practice owner with positions to fill.
+Additionally, 2020 is an election year, and this always leads to uncertainty in the market.
+So without a crystal ball, when should you sell?

-If it is about money then DON’T SELL (with one exception to be discussed later).
-Because the veterinary profession is as close to recession-proof as you can get, there is just no better place to have a major investment.
-However, if it is about something else (retirement, health, sanity or maybe relocation) then let that reason help you decide the right time to sell.
+If your reason to consider selling is financially motivated, don’t sell (with one exception to be discussed later).
+Because the veterinary profession is as close to recession-proof as you can get, there are fewer places better for significant investment.
+However, if your reasoning revolves around retirement, health, sanity, or maybe relocation, let that reason help you decide the right time to sell.

 Regardless of your reason or timing you should always be planning your exit.